evelinesurbakti/Optimizing-Retail-Strategy-based-on-the-Pattern-of-Products-in-Groceries-Transactions/README.md

 <img src="./image/Countrylist.JPG" width="250" height="200"/>
 </p>

 The data set of UK has a highest number of observations and also we will use Ireland data set.
-Both countries are situated next to each another and we want to see whether they will have the same result or not.
+Both countries are situated next to each another and we want to see whether they have the same pattern or not.
 In the following explanation we will see the difference between them and how to model the association rules of products for both countries.
-But before that, we will have a brief description about the Apriori algorithm and how to use it.
+But before that, we will have a brief description about the Apriori algorithm, why we use it and how to use it.

 ## Apriori Algorithm
 **Apriori algorithm** or we also can call it association rules mining, will take the data as the transaction object on which mining is to be applied.
 Before we discuss deeper about the algorithm, there are three terms that we should know: Support, Lift and Confidence.

-The main reason we use Apriori Algorithm is because it uses a breadth-first search strategy to count the support of itemsets and uses a candidate generation function which exploits the downward closure property of support.
+The main reason we use Apriori Algorithm is because it uses a breadth-first search strategy to count the support of itemsets and uses *a candidate generation function* which exploits the downward closure property of support.
 It considers every combination and all length of transactions (while we also can set it arbitrarily).

 **Support** indicates the probability that a randomly chosen transaction contains both item A and B. The higher support gives more benefit into business when they use it to make a product package or combination.